wzyskq/ch32v307vct6-project-template/README.en.md

 ## Overview

-This repository is originally generated using [MRS2 (MounRiver Studio Ⅱ)](https://www.mounriver.com).
-After significant modifications, it is now compatible with the VSCode [Embedded IDE](https://em-ide.com) plugin.
+- This repo is originally generated using [MRS2 (MounRiver Studio Ⅱ)](https://www.mounriver.com).
+After simple modifications, it is now compatible with the VSCode [Embedded IDE](https://em-ide.com) plugin.

-The author has not found a way to place MRS2 project files within a subdirectory, hence the root directory of this project appears cluttered.
+- I have not found a way to place MRS2 project files in subdirectories, so the root directory of this project may be somewhat cluttered.

 ## Usage

 ### Prerequisites
 1. Configure the toolchain and OpenOCD paths in EIDE.
-2. Download the repository archive or clone the project via Git:
+2. Download the repo zip or clone the project via Git:

 ```git
 git clone https://github.com/wzyskq/ch32v307vct6-project-template.git